Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Experiments and Results

 {\bf{Proposed Method}} $N$ templates are applied to the edge map of the last video frame to generate the same amount of transformed templates.
-We first narrow down the search space by deleting transformed templates with less than $85\%$ overlap ratio with the test image mask.
-The remaining ones will be used to calculate $\bm{A}$, $\bm{d}$, and $\bm{l}$ in Eqn.~\ref{equ:alignObj}.
-We experimentally set the parameters to be: $\lambda_1=5, \lambda_2=10, \lambda_3=125, C=3$, and $\alpha_1=0.001$.
-After leaf alignment, $N^e$ leaf candidates are generated and saved to be $\mathbb{M}$, which will initialize leaf tracking toward the first video frame.

-Leaf tracking iteratively updates $P$ according to Eqn.~\ref{equ:trackObj}.
-The parameter setting for leaf tracking is: $\mu_1=1, \mu_2=10$, and $\alpha_2=0.001$.
-The iteration stops when there is little change in $P$ or the iteration exceeds $80$.
-The area of smallest leaf is $s=64$ pixels.
-The tracking produce updates $\mathbb{M}$ and initializes the next frame.
-We record the estimated tip coordinates of all leaf candidates in labeled frames as $\hat{\mathbb{T}}$.
+Leaf segmentation and alignment generate $N^e$ leaf candidates for leaf tracking, which iteratively updates $\bm{P}$ according to Equation~\ref{equ:trackObj} towards the first frame.

 {\bf{Baseline Chamfer Matching}} The basic idea of CM is to align one object in an image.
-To align multiple leaves in a plant image, we design the \emph{baseline chamfer matching} as an iterative version to align each leaf separately.
-At each iteration, we apply all $N$ templates to the edge map of a test image to find a large pool of transformed leaf templates, which is the same as the first step of our multi-leaf alignment.
+To align multiple leaves in a plant image, we design the \emph{baseline CM} to iteratively align one leaf at one time.
+In each iteration, we apply all $N$ templates to the edge map of a test image to generate $N$ transformed leaf templates, which is the same as our first step.
 The transformed template with the minimum CM distance is selected and denoted as a leaf candidate.
-We update the edge map by deleting matched edge points of the selected leaf candidate.
-The iteration continues until $90\%$ of the edge points has been deleted.
-We apply this method to the labeled frames of each video and build the leaf correspondence based on leaf center locations.
+We update the edge map by deleting the matched edge points of the selected leaf candidate.
+The iteration continues until $90\%$ of the edge points are deleted.
+We apply this method to the labeled frames of each video and build the leaf correspondence based on leaf centers.

-{\textbf{Multi-leaf Alignment}}~\cite{yin2014a} We compare the proposed method with our earlier work in~\cite{yin2014a}, where we do not have $J_4$ term in $J$.
-The optimization process is the same as our proposed leaf alignment on the last frame.
+{\textbf{Multi-leaf Alignment}}~\cite{yin2014a} The optimization in~\cite{yin2014a} is the same as our proposed leaf alignment on the last frame.
 We apply~\cite{yin2014a} on all labeled frames and build the leaf correspondence based on leaf center distances.